areebasad/Benchmarking-for-Securing-Persistent-State-in-Intermittent-Computing/README.md

 ## For getting started:

 Install PyDGILib,
-PyDGILib provides python bindings for Atmel® Data Gateway Interface (DGI) devices.
+PyDGILib provides python bindings for Atmel® Data Gateway Interface (DGI) devices and allows collecting and visualizing power usage data.
-The live version of the documentation can be found at https://ewouters.github.io/ pydgilib.
+The live version of the documentation can be found at ewouters.github.io/pydgilib/ pydgilib.
 The documentation is very extensive and while the getting started example shows an easy way to get going, it should enable people to use the full extend of the library https://pypi.org/project/pydgilib/#description

+The repository includes bechmarking security code for SAML11 (Cortex-M23) and SAML21 (Cortex-M0+)

 Authors:
-Erik Henricus Wouters
+Erik Henricus Wouters,
-Hafiz Areeb Asad
+Hafiz Areeb Asad,
-Luca Mottola
+Luca Mottola,
-Naveed Anwar Bhatti
+Naveed Anwar Bhatti,
 Thiemo Voigt